What Creators can Learn from Filmmaker Icon Larry Clark

-Lots of this is owed to the fact that most of it was real: The locations, the dialogues and even the characters weren’t made up by big studio bosses.
+Lots of this is owed to the fact that most of it was real: The locations, the dialogues, and even the characters weren’t made up by big studio bosses.
 They were taken from the hood.
-Chloë Sevigny and Michelle Rodriguez weren’t famous actresses back than, but friends of Harmony Korine, the skaterboy who wrote the script for the movie.
+Chloë Sevigny and Michelle Rodriguez weren’t famous actresses back then, but friends of Harmony Korine, the skater boy who wrote the script for the movie.
 “Kids” wasn’t a video project made by bored teenagers on their DV Cams – it was merely the amazing work of photographer Larry Clark.

 Already gained a bit of fame as a photographer, Larry Clark was 50 years old when he got into filmmaking.
 He learned how to ride a skateboard just prior to the movie, getting him in contact with the subculture.